reelyactive/angular-style-guide/README.md

 # reelyActive's Angular.js Guide

 Here we summarise the best practices, coding standards and tools for all our web development using AngularJS, HTML and CSS.
+Looking for an example of HTML, CSS and JS that embodies this guide?
+[Here you go](https://reelyactive.github.io/angular-style-guide/), and [here's the code](https://github.com/reelyactive/angular-style-guide/tree/gh-pages).

 ## Existing Standards